-Students are allowed to possess electronic equipment and use it at appropriate times.
 Students may use electronic devices with permission of the teacher.
 Students are expected to use their devices appropriately, especially cameras.
 No cameras/phones will be allowed on the playground, locker rooms or bathrooms.
 Headphones/earbuds must remain out of ears during class, and used only when given permission to use them.
 Students may have devices removed or confiscated if they are used to violate another student's privacy or are used to bully another person.